 Gangrene occurs when there is a loss of blood to a body part, and tissue dies.
 This condition can happen in any part of the body, but the most common are the toes, feet, fingers, and hands.
 Conditions such as diabetes that cause poor blood circulation can put you at a higher risk of gangrene.

-Risk Factors and Signs of Gangrene
+Key Risk Factors and Early Warning Signs of Gangrene

 Gangrene can occur after an injury or infection if there is a lack of blood flow to a certain area of the body.
 A bacterial infection that goes untreated or an open injury that allows bacteria to enter the body can infect tissue and cause gangrene.